Easy Formulas to Quantify Resume Accomplishments

 • Won 35 new accounts with Fortune 500 customers, expanding the customer base 43% and increasing sales $5.4 million.

-Quantifying accomplishments and using numbers to illustrate the results and value you deliver to your employers doesn’t just add punch to your resume, it helps to make it more credible and meaningful as well.
-Proven results of past performance are the best indicator a prospective employer has of your potential to produce similar results for their company.
+Quantifying resume achievements and using metrics to illustrate the results and value you deliver to your employers doesn’t just add punch to your resume; it helps make it more credible and meaningful.
+Proven results of past achievements and performance, usually included as resume bullet points, are the best indicator a prospective employer has of your potential to produce similar results for their company.

-But many people find it very difficult to figure out ways that they can use numbers to quantify their resume accomplishments.
+However, many people find it challenging to figure out ways to use numbers to quantify resume accomplishments.
 If this is true of you, this blog post will prove invaluable.
+Read on for specific ideas and example resume bullet points with quantified achievements that will help you quantify your own resume.

 Using Numbers to Describe Your Resume Accomplishments: The Options